AwsGeek/lightsail-containers-nginx/README.md

 ## Create a container service

-Complete the following steps to create the Lightsail container service using the AWS CLI, and then push your local container image to your new container service using the Lightsail control (lightsailctl) plugin.
+Complete the following steps to create the Lightsail container service using the AWS CLI, and then push your local container images to your new container service using the Lightsail control (lightsailctl) plugin.

 1. Create a Lightsail container service with the [create-container-service](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lightsail/create-container-service.html) command.